xat/webcam-binaryjs-demo/README.md

 This is a demo which streams a Webcam to a Node.JS Server and from there back to the client using Binary.JS (Binary WebSockets).
-It will currently only work on the latest Chrome version which supports navigator.getUserMedia.

 ### Installation